KazZBodnar/blog/README.md

 ## A template for markdown blogs with GitHub pages
 ![Markdown logo](/assets/img/md_logo.png)
 # Instructions for deploying this blog template
-If you plan on using this in your website, just click "Use this template" or fork this repo.
+If you plan on using this on your website, just click "Use this template" or fork this repo.
 I highly recommend [dillinger markdown editor](https://dillinger.io/) for editing markdown files. [repl.it](https://repl.it) is also good.
 This repo has gh-pages as it's default branch.
 This will automatically put your README.MD file (this file) on yourusername.github.io/blog.